 Co-Founder and Co-Director | email@example.com

-Swapna is an Echoing Green Fellow and Equal Justice Works Emerson Fellow.
-Prior to law school, she conducted technical and empirical research for the Abdul Latif Jameel Poverty Action Lab, the Harvard School of Engineering and Applied Sciences, the Indianapolis Colts, and TERC, an educational research nonprofit.
-She graduated magna cum laude from Harvard University in 2009, with a degree in Computer Science and Mathematics and minor in Economics.
+Prior to law school, Swapna conducted technical and empirical research for the Abdul Latif Jameel Poverty Action Lab, the Harvard School of Engineering and Applied Sciences, the Indianapolis Colts, and TERC, an educational research nonprofit.
+Swapna graduated magna cum laude from Harvard University with a degree in Computer Science and Mathematics and minor in Economics.
 A John Harvard Scholar, her thesis research was published in Artificial Intelligence.

-The daughter of Indian immigrants, Swapna grew up outside of Nashville, Tennessee and speaks English and Spanish.
+Swapna is the daughter of Indian immigrants, and grew up outside of Nashville, Tennessee.